ert82/edu/docs/sql server/shorts.md

 ## SET ANSI_NULLS ON

-Keep it ON, it will be disabled in the future.
+Keep it ON, it will be disabled in the future anyway.

 ```SQL
 create table #tempTable (sn int, ename varchar(50))